The Expanse (Star Trek: Enterprise episode): Production

 The episode was written Rick Berman and Brannon Braga.
 It was directed by Allan Kroeker, who also directed the previous season finale "Shockwave".

 Reception

+In his 2023 rewatch, Keith DeCandido of Tor.com gave it 3 out of 10.

 In 2016, Radio Times ranked the Xindi attack on Earth, the 45th greatest scene of all Star Trek film and television productions.
 They note the event re-energized the show and launched a season long story arc.
 They note, "Then came a cliffhanger episode that began with a devastating sight: an alien probe cutting a swathe of destruction across Earth.

 In 2019, Den of Geek said this was an important episode for understanding T'Pol.

 Awards

 This episode was nominated for the 2003 Emmy Award for Outstanding Special Visual Effects for a Series.

 Novelization

 A novelized adaptation of the episode by J.M.
 Dillard was published as The Expanse by Pocket Books in trade paperback format in October 2003.
 The novel also adapted the following episode, "The Xindi".